PavlidisLab/sc-annotation-pipeline/README.md

 ### MultiQC report

 The pipeline will generate a custome MultiQC report for each experiment.
 This is a beta feature which may be expanded to flagging cells as outliers.
-See the following examples of experiments with high and low concordance between author cell type annotations and pipeline predictions:
+See the following example:

-1. [GSE180670](https://github.com/PavlidisLab/sc-annotation-pipeline/tree/development/images/multiqc/GSE180670) -- poor performance, according to authors these should all be Oligodendrocytes
+ [Velmesheve et al - PFC Subset](https://github.com/PavlidisLab/sc-annotation-pipeline/tree/development/images/multiqc/Velmeshev_et_al.1) -- high performance according to benchmarking results (see github.com/rachadele/evaluation_summary.nf)

-2. [PTSD Brainomics](https://github.com/PavlidisLab/sc-annotation-pipeline/tree/development/images/multiqc/PTSDBrainomics) -- high performance according to benchmarking results (see github.com/rachadele/evaluation_summary.nf)
+If `process_samples` is false, a MultiQC report is generated per study from QC metrics.

-For more info on multiQC report, see
+If `process_samples` is true, no MultiQC report is produced.

 ## Workflow Description